ElliotOne/awesome-dotnet/README.md

 ### Web Socket

+* [Fleck](https://github.com/statianzo/Fleck) - Fleck is a WebSocket server implementation in C#.
+Branched from the Nugget project, Fleck requires no inheritance, container, or additional references.
 * [websocket-sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
 * [Ninja.WebSockets](https://github.com/ninjasource/Ninja.WebSockets) - A c# implementation of System.Net.WebSockets.WebSocket for .Net Standard 2.0